Jieiku/abridge/content/overview-abridge.md

 tags = ["config"]
 +++

 Abridge is a fast and lightweight Zola theme using semantic html (~6kb css before svg icons), and no JS required apart from the search.
-Abridge get a perfect score on [Google's Lighthouse audit](https://web.dev/measure/).
+Perfect score on [Google's Lighthouse audit](https://web.dev/measure/).
 <!-- more -->
 For quick setup copy the config.toml from the abridge theme into the root of your zola site, this will give you a base configuration with all config values used.